unicornrainbow/dots/README.md

 ## Install

+*Caution*: Install links all dotfiles in your home directory.
+This could have undesirable consequences.

 Run install.

     ./install

-*Note*: This links .dotfiles and directories from this project into ~.
-This could result in stuff getting overwritten.
-Do this with **caution**.